 Candidates are responsible for knowing and complying with all campaign regulations.

 SUB-CLAUSE 1.

-Per Article 14 of the SGA Constitution, Section 3 states that election signatures are required of any student wishing to be a candidate for an elected Executive Officer position or Senator position.
-Each petitioner must obtain the signature and printed name, as well as the UIN or NetID of each student wishing to be in favor of the petitioner running for office.
-For students enrolled in an online degree program, a petition signature is defined as a UIN or NetID contained within an email consenting to signing the petition.

-SUB-CLAUSE 2.

 Including both personal and in-kind expenditures, no more than $200.00 (Two hundred dollars) shall be directed towards a campaign.
 Candidates must maintain complete records of materials used, all expenditures, and in-kind contributions in a manner which the election committee can readily understand.
 Candidates must produce such records upon request of the election committee.
 (If materials are used which represent more than one candidate, each candidate represented will be considered responsible for an equal share of the cost to produce the material.)